gabrielcessil/LBPM_Installer/README.md

 5) On some points, the linux bash will wait for entries to continue.
 Read and follow to avoid native errors.
 The bash will continue with any pressed key, caution on CTRL+C that may be considered as input (use mouse click).

+### Notes:
-If there was any unexpected errors, you can always open the install.sh and follow the steps comparing to the original documentation.
+- If there was any unexpected errors, you can always open the install.sh and follow the steps comparing to the original documentation.